mwaylabs/The-M-Project-Sample-Apps/demoapp/README.md

     $(document).ready(function() {

-		// If the DOM is ready initialzie the router global.demoapp.start({
+	// If the DOM is ready, initialize the router global.demoapp.start({
             routing: {
                 routes: {
-                    //m:routes
+                    //m:routes -- don't edit this
                 },
-                //m:controllers
+                //m:controllers -- don't edit this
             }
         });
     });